MemSkill: Learning and Evolving Memory Skills for Self-Evolving Agents: More Implementation Details

 \paragraph{Rewards from memory-dependent evaluation.} For each trace, after processing all spans and constructing the trace-specific memory bank, we evaluate the memory bank on the trace's memory-dependent training queries and obtain a scalar task score (e.g., F1 or success rate).
 We treat this score as the episode-level reward:

 This reward is then assigned to the sequence of controller decisions within the trace.
 Concretely, we use standard return computation with discount factor $\gamma$:

 where $r_\tau$ is the per-step reward.
 In our default setting, reward is provided only after memory construction completes, i.e., $r_T=R$ and $r_\tau=0$ for $\tau<T$, so $G_t=\gamma^{T-t}R$.
-We learn a value function $V_\phi(s_t)$ and compute advantages $\hat{A}_t$ using generalized advantage estimation (GAE).
+We learn a value function $V_\phi(h_t)$ and compute advantages $\hat{A}_t$ using generalized advantage estimation (GAE).

 \paragraph{PPO objective with Top-$K$ actions.} We optimize the controller using proximal policy optimization (PPO)~\citep{schulman2017proximal}, replacing the standard single-action log-probability with the Top-$K$ joint log-probability in Eq.~\ref{eq:topk_joint_logprob_appendix}.
 Let $\theta_{\text{old}}$ denote the parameters of the behavior policy used to collect rollouts.
-Define the importance ratio
+For simplicity, we use $h_t$ to denote the state representation computed under the policy being evaluated.
+Define the importance ratio:

 The clipped surrogate policy objective is

 We additionally optimize a value function and include an entropy bonus for exploration:

 where $H(\cdot)$ is the entropy of the categorical distribution over all skills.
 The overall objective (to maximize) is